dfinity/dre/docs/trustworthy-metrics/trustworthy-metrics.md

 2. replace `<key-params>` in the command with something like: `--private-key-pem identity.pem`

-If you used an HSM then replace `<key-params>` with: `-hsm-slot 0 --hsm-key-id 0 --hsm-pin $(cat <pin-file>)`.
+If you used an HSM then replace `<key-params>` with: `--hsm-slot 0 --hsm-key-id 0 --hsm-pin $(cat <pin-file>)`.
 Note that the HSM is less parallel than the key file due to hardware limits, so getting metrics with an HSM will be a bit slower.

 Even if created the wallet canister with an HSM you can still add another file-based controller to the wallet canister: